Richard H. Ellis: Biography

 Born and raised in Laurel, Delaware, Ellis attended Dickinson College in Carlisle, Pennsylvania.
-He received his Bachelor of Arts degree in history from in 1941 and juris doctor degree from its School of Law in 1949.
+He received his Bachelor of Arts degree in history from Dickinson in 1941 and his juris doctor degree from its School of Law in 1949.
 Ellis was awarded an honorary Doctor of Science degree from Dickinson College in 1961; honorary Doctor of Laws degrees from Dickinson School of Law in 1974, the University of Akron in 1979, and the University of Nebraska, Omaha, in 1981.

 Ellis entered active military duty in September 1941 as an aviation cadet at Maxwell Field, Alabama.
 He received his commission and pilot wings at Turner Field, Georgia, in April 1942.

 During World War II, Ellis served with the 3rd Bombardment Group in Australia, New Guinea, and the Philippines, and flew more than 200 combat missions in the Western Pacific area.
 He served as a pilot, commander of the 90th Bombardment Squadron, group operations officer and, from September 1944, as group commander.
 In April 1945, Ellis was assigned as deputy chief of staff, United States Far East Air Forces, in the Philippine Islands and Japan.

 He requested release from active duty, became a member of the Air Force Reserve and entered Dickinson School of Law in 1946.
 He graduated in 1949 and, after admission to the bar in Delaware, practiced law in Wilmington.
 Recalled to active duty in October 1950, he was assigned to Headquarters Tactical Air Command, Langley AFB, Virginia; then as deputy for operations, 49th Air Division, Sculthorpe, England; and later as chief, Air Plans and Operations Section, Supreme Headquarters Allied Powers Europe.

 From January 1956 to May 1958, Ellis was deputy chief of staff, operations, Headquarters Nineteenth Air Force, Foster AFB, Texas.
 He was then assigned to the Directorate of Plans, Headquarters U.S. Air Force, Washington, D.C., first as chief, Weapons Plans Branch, then as assistant director of plans for war plans, and later as assistant director of plans, joint matters.

 In July 1961, Ellis become executive to the chief of staff, U.S. Air Force.
 From August 1963 to June 1965, he commanded the 315th Air Division, Tachikawa Air Base, Japan.
 He returned to Washington, D.C., and served as deputy director, J-5 (Plans and Policy), with the Joint Staff.
 In August 1967 he returned to the Air Staff, this time as director of plans.
 He assumed command of 9th Air Force with headquarters at Shaw AFB, South Carolina, in September 1969.